Distance Restricted Manipulation in Voting: Preliminaries

-The above definition of \SM requires $c$ to be a co-winner.
+We denote an arbitrary instance of above problems by $(\AA,\PP,c,(\delta_i)_{i\in[n]},\el)$.
+The above definition requires $c$ to be a co-winner.
 One can similarly pose the problem in the unique winner setting.
 We remark that all our results, both algorithmic and hardness, easily extend to the unique winner setting.
 For ease of exposition, we restrict ourselves to the co-winner setting only in this short version.
 For the classical \MAN problem, we have $\delta_i=0$ for every $i\in[n]$.
 Hence, we have the following observation.